ungureanudaniel/crypto-signals/README.md

 ***
 ** NOTE ** : **This section assumes docker & python3.8+ is already installed**

-* Clone the repository into a docker container using command:
+* Clone the repository into a folder using command:
 ```<Language>

 docker build -t crypto-signals .